Looney Ricks Kiss

-Looney Ricks Kiss is a Memphis-based full-service architecture firm founded in 1983 by Carson Looney, FAIA, Frank Ricks, FAIA, and Richard Kiss, AIA.
+Looney Ricks Kiss, also known as LRK, is an American Memphis-based full-service architecture firm founded in 1983 by Carson Looney, FAIA, Frank Ricks, FAIA, and Richard Kiss, AIA.
 In addition to architecture, its services include planning, interior architecture and environmental graphic design.
-LRK is known for a variety of projects including the Urban Land Institute Award of Excellence honored AutoZone Park and Harbor Town.
+LRK is known for a variety of projects including the Urban Land Institute Award of Excellence honored AutoZone Park, Crosstown Concourse and Harbor Town.

 Looney Ricks Kiss has developed a regional, national and international practice that is based on corporate/office, banking/financial, healthcare, hospitality, and residential projects.